usc-isi-i2/kgtk/docs/transform/add_labels.md

                         Lift only labels with a matching language qualifier.
                         ANY means any language qualifier.
-NONE means no language qualifier. (default=ANY NONE) --use-label-envar [True/False]
+NONE means no language qualifier. (default=ANY NONE) --prioritize [True/False]
+                        If true and filtering labels by language, pick only the label matching the language that appears before other matches in the language list. (default=True).
+  --use-label-envar [True/False]
                         If true, use the KGTK_LABEL_FILE envar for the label file if no --label-file. (default=True).